 Bree Nicole, ileostomy in 2011

 "I had a temporary ileostomy but was told it was probably going to be permanent.
 After five surgeries there wasn't much the doctors could do.
 I'm here to tell you there's hope.
 After a year I was able to get a reversal, rare in my case, but it happened.
 I remember being in very little pain with my ileostomy.
-Yes, it has its woes, but it eliminated so many sleepless nights from pain and I was able to have a great social life.
-I was able to do everything I could before, even had a relationship.
+Yes, it has its woes but it eliminated so many sleepless nights and I was able to have a great social life.
+I was able to do everything I could before, even dating.
 Now that I've had the reversal, I'm back in constant pain and had three more surgeries.
 Having an ostomy is not the end.
-Your quality of life will be better if you allow it.
+Your quality of life can be better.
 This is not the end, it's actually the beginning."

 It's perfectly normal to feel depressed.

 Ginnie Kasten, ileostomy since 1981

 "It's perfectly normal to feel depressed.
 This is a new way of life.
 Surgery was my only option or I would've died from ulcerative colitis.
 I was married and had a 9-month-old baby at home, so an ileostomy came as a blessing to me.
 No more running to the bathroom 20 times a day.
 I went on to have another child, worked full-time, and traveled after my surgery.
 That was 36 years ago and I'm still alive and kicking!
 Support groups are a lifeline, as no one knows what having an ostomy is like except for those of us who have one.
 Acceptance is not overnight, it takes time to adjust.
 Stay strong."

 It saved my life and I won't change it.

 "I got an ileostomy in my early 20's and it was a hard pill to swallow, but it saved my life and won't change it.
 A big thing that helped me is knowing ostomy nurses.
 They are the most amazing people, and you'll want them close by to help you with any problems or tips."

 Whatever you love, you can still do with an ostomy.